AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     For `--divc`, if a single constant value is given, all color channels will have their values divided by the same value.
-Alternatively, a series of comma-separated constant values (with no spaces!) may be used to specifiy a different multiplier for each channel in the image, respectively.
+Alternatively, a series of comma-separated constant values (with no spaces!) may be used to specify a different multiplier for each channel in the image, respectively.

     Optional appended modifiers include: